xmos/sw_usb_audio/README.rst

 Each application also contains an "extensions" folder which includes board specific extensions such as CODEC configuration etc.

 Additionally some options are contained in Makefiles for building multiple configurations of an application.
+For example app_usb_aud_l1 builds a MIDI and a S/PDIF configuration.

 Key Framework Features
 ======================